Actions of diagonalizable $p$-groups and Chern numbers modulo $p$: Introduction

 Unsurprisingly, to prove the theorem we use equivariant localization methods, via the concentration theorem from \cite{conc}.
-The main other idea is to ``deform'' equivariantly the Conner--Floyd Chern classes (those are the cycle classes whose degrees are the Chern numbers), in such a way that their restrictions to the fixed locus have to be supported in large enough codimension.
-We achieve this by ``dividing'' the partitions, spreading them out across all characters of \(G\) in order to account for all possible actions on the normal bundle to the fixed locus; this is the origin of the ratio \(1/q\) mentioned above.
+The other main idea is to ``deform'' equivariantly the Conner--Floyd Chern classes (those are the cycle classes whose degrees are the Chern numbers), in such a way that their restrictions to the fixed locus have to be supported in large enough codimension.
+We achieve this by ``dividing'' the partitions, spreading them out across all \(q\) characters of \(G\) in order to account for all possible actions on the normal bundle to the fixed locus; this is the origin of the ratio \(1/q\) mentioned above.

-A key tool is a certain morphism \(\epsilon_1\) from the \(\mup\)-equivariant Chow group (modulo \(p\)) of a variety with trivial \(\mup\)-action to its nonequivariant version.
-It clearly plays a central role, but at the same time remains somewhat mysterious, since we lack a clear geometric interpretation of it (for instance it is \emph{not} a graded ring morphism).\\
+A key tool is a certain morphism \(\epsilon_1\) from the \(\mup\)-equivariant Chow group (modulo \(p\)) of a variety with trivial \(\mup\)-action to its nonequivariant Chow group.
+It clearly plays a central role, but at the same time remains somewhat mysterious, as we lack a clear geometric interpretation of it (for instance it is \emph{not} a graded ring morphism).\\

-We show in \S\ref{sect:optimal} that the dimensional bound of the theorem is sharp: \begin{proposition*} Every element of \(x \in \Laz_p\) is represented by a smooth projective \(k\)-variety \(X\) with a \(G\)-action satisfying \(\dim_q x = \dim X^G\). \end{proposition*}
+\textbf{Relation to \cite{diag_cobord}.} After the present paper was written, its results were substantially extended in \cite{diag_cobord}, where we determine all the restrictions on the dimension of the fixed locus arising from the Chern numbers of the ambient variety, for actions of diagonalizable \(p\)-groups over fields of characteristic different from \(p\).
+The results of \cite{diag_cobord} are expressed in terms of the class of the variety in the Lazard ring, rather than in the ring \(\Laz_p\) considered in the present paper, and thus capture in addition the information carried by Chern numbers modulo higher powers of \(p\).
+In particular, when the characteristic of \(k\) differs from \(p\), the bounds obtained here (see (\ref{cor:floor_q}), (\ref{th:deg_q})) are contained in \cite[Corollary~3, Theorem~2]{diag_cobord}.
+For the complete determination of the restrictions arising from Chern numbers, we therefore refer the reader to \cite{diag_cobord}.

-Finally, let us mention that the above results are proved in a somewhat more general context: the field \(k\) can be arbitrary, provided that \(G\) is a finite diagonalizable algebraic group over \(k\).
-The integer \(q\) is then the cardinality of the character group \(\widehat{G}\), and is assumed to be a power of the prime \(p\).
-Explicitly $G \simeq \mu_{p^r_1} \times \cdots \times \mu_{p^{r_m}}$ for some integers $r_1,\dots,r_n$.
-When \(k\) has characteristic \(p\), the group \(G\) is infinitesimal, and so the notion of \(G\)-action has a somewhat different flavor.
-For instance in characteristic \(2\), actions of \(\mu_2\) and their fixed loci can be interpreted in terms of idempotent global derivations and their vanishing loci, see \cite[(4.5.ii)]{inv}.
+The present paper is nevertheless retained, as its methods are genuinely different (it uses only the modulo \(p\) equivariant Chow ring, whereas \cite{diag_cobord} rests on an analysis of the equivariant algebraic cobordism ring) and as it covers base fields of characteristic \(p\), where the diagonalizable group \(G\) is infinitesimal, a situation currently out of reach of the methods of \cite{diag_cobord}.